captn3m0/codechef/_problems/medium/PAIRCLST.md

     current: 1493557837
 layout: problem
 ---
-All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese](http://www.codechef.com/download/translated/LTIME33/mandarin/PAIRCLST.pdf), [Russian](http://www.codechef.com/download/translated/LTIME33/russian/PAIRCLST.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME33/vietnamese/PAIRCLST.pdf) as well.
+All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese ](http://www.codechef.com/download/translated/LTIME33/mandarin/PAIRCLST.pdf), [Russian](http://www.codechef.com/download/translated/LTIME33/russian/PAIRCLST.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME33/vietnamese/PAIRCLST.pdf) as well.

 You are given a weighted graph with **N** nodes and **M** edges.
-Some of the nodes are marked as _special_ nodes.
-Your task is to find the shortest pairwise distance between any two different _special_ nodes.
+Some of the nodes are marked as *special* nodes.
+Your task is to find the shortest pairwise distance between any two different *special* nodes.

 ### Input